 Gravitational waves promise a new window into the highest-energy events in the evolution of the universe.
 The recent LIGO/Virgo detections of gravitational waves from the mergers of binary black holes and binary neutron stars have ignited interest in the future direction of gravitational wave astronomy.
 A space-based laser interferometer, pioneered by NASA's LISA concept, the European Space Agency's eLISA program, and ESA's recent spectacularly successful LISA Pathfinder mission, would enable direct detection of gravitational waves in the milliHertz range.
 A lower frequency range would allow detection of supermassive black hole mergers, tracing the galaxy merger history and serving as cosmic sirens to probe the universe's expansion history, as well as precursors for the LIGO sources.
 A space-based detector would also be sensitive to stochastic gravitational wave backgrounds produced by unknown physics operating in the very early universe, including a first-order electroweak phase transition.
 This Nordita program will bring scientists together to engage in an effort to characterize and detect sources contributing to the gravitational wave background from the early universe, and the implications for new physics at the TeV scale and beyond.

-Registration for this program has not yet been opened.
+Registration for this program is now open.

 [Timetable - available from start of the program]

 Nordita provides a limited number of rooms in the Stockholm apartment hotel BizApartments free of charge for accepted participants.

 Please be aware that unfortunately, scammers sometimes approach participants claiming to be able to provide accommodation and asking for credit card details.
 Please do not give this information to them.
 For successful applicants, Nordita will be in touch via email regarding accommodation.
 If you are in any doubt about the legitimacy of an approach, please get in contact with the organisers.